TargetWoman - Portal for Women

 Digestion plays a vital role in helping our body extract and assimilate nutrients from the food we eat.
 Different digestive enzymes are secreted by our digestive system to digest different food groups.
 These enzymes are either acidic or alkaline in nature.

-Proper food combining facilitates complete digestion as it respects the differences in digestive enzymes secreted by the body as well as the different time periods required for the digestion of various food groups.
+Proper food interaction facilitates complete digestion as it respects the differences in digestive enzymes secreted by the body as well as the different time periods required for the digestion of various food groups.
 It is essential to understand the biochemistry of digestion to appreciate the concept of food combining.
 Two main rules of the thumb are:

 • Foods with Proteins require an acidic environment so that they can be digested.